marionm/metachess/README.md

 ## Metachess

-Experimental node.js implementation of metachess, ala GEB.
+Experimental node.js implementation of metachess, inspired by GEB.